Vietnam.vn - Nền tảng quảng bá Việt Nam

 Japan, Britain and Italy hope the fighter jet they are jointly developing will be ready by 2035.

-Japanese government spokesman Hayashi Yoshimasa said the cabinet had approved changes to Japan's arms export rules, following a deal by the ruling coalition earlier this month, according to AFP.
+Japanese government spokesman Hayashi Yoshimasa said the cabinet approved changes to Japan's arms export rules, following a deal by the ruling coalition earlier this month, according to AFP.

 Nhật sửa quy định để xuất khẩu chiến đấu cơ- Ảnh 1.

-Image of the next-generation fighter jet being developed jointly by Japan, Britain and Italy
+Image of the next-generation fighter jet being jointly developed by Japan, Britain and Italy

-Kyodo News Screenshot
+Kyodo News screenshot

 History-changing move allows Japan to sell Patriot missiles to allies